aws-samples/serverless-test-samples/dotnet-test-samples/async-architectures/async-lambda-sqs/Readme.md

 ![S3 to Lambda to SQS](../img/s3-lambda-sqs.png)

 Your goal is to test this asynchronous process.
-You will use the Lambda Event Listener and DynamoDB test pattern to test the process.
+Since the end result of this workflow is a message in SQS you do not need any additional resources.
 You will deploy the following resources:

 * S3 Source Bucket
 * Lambda function